2shea/whalequench/_posts/2019-09-02-learning-to-speak-code.markdown

 ```

 **Go Practice!**
 Get familiar with the commands for symbols.
-With most mapped to an easily remembered command, e.g., "dollar" for $, "percent" for %, this shouldn't require much effort.
+With most mapped to a straightforward command, e.g., "dollar" for $, "percent" for %, this shouldn't require much effort.
 {: .notice}

 ## Arrow Keys